Pembroke (UK Parliament constituency): Pembroke 1535–1832

 On the basis of information from several volumes of the History of Parliament, it is apparent that the history of the borough representation from Wales and Monmouthshire is more complicated than that of the English boroughs.

 The Laws in Wales Act 1535 (26 Hen.
-VIII, c.
+8. c.
 26) provided for a single borough seat for each of 11 of the 12 Welsh counties and Monmouthshire.
 The legislation was ambiguous as to which communities were enfranchised.
 The county towns were awarded a seat, but this in some fashion represented all the ancient boroughs of the county, as the other boroughs were required to contribute to the member's wages.
 It was not clear if the burgesses of the contributing boroughs could take part in the election.
-The only election under the original scheme was for the 1542 Parliament.
+The only election under the original scheme was for the 1542 parliament.
 It seems that only burgesses from the county towns actually took part.
-An Act of 1544 (35 Hen.
-VIII, c.
+The Parliament Act 1543 (35 Hen.
+8. c.
 11) confirmed that the contributing boroughs could send representatives to take part in the election at the county town.
 As far as can be told from surviving indentures of returns, the degree to which the "out boroughs" participated varied, but by the end of the sixteenth century all the seats had some participation from them, at some elections at least.

 The original scheme was modified by later legislation and decisions of the House of Commons (which were sometimes made with no regard to precedent or evidence: for example in 1728 it was decided that only the freemen of the borough of Montgomery could participate in the election for that seat, thus disenfranchising the freemen of Llanidloes, Welshpool and Llanfyllin).

 In the case of Pembrokeshire, the number of boroughs involved gradually decreased.
 The county town was Pembroke.
 The out boroughs which continued to participate were Tenby and Wiston.
 Haverfordwest was involved in 1542 only, as it became a separate constituency in 1545.
 Narberth, New Moat, and Templeton had dropped out by 1558.
 Newport, Cilgerran, and Llawhaden ceased to participate between 1603 and 1690.

 In 1690–1832 the freemen of the three remaining boroughs of Pembroke, Tenby, and Wiston were entitled to vote.
 There was a dispute in 1702–1712 about the right of the Wiston freemen to vote.
 The Whig family of Owen of Orielton, which had the dominant influence in Pembroke, had the Pembroke Corporation bar the participation of the Wiston men (who were influenced by the Tory Wogan family).
 In 1712 Parliament upheld the rights of the freemen of Wiston.

 There were 331 electors in 1710 (including non-resident freemen).
 The electorate increased to about 500 in the 1754–1790 period.